gluster/gcs/deploy/README.md

 ### prepare.sh

-This scripts prepares the local environement to run the deployment.
+This script prepares the local environment to run the deployment.

 ## How to use